How to Motivate Yourself – 13 Effective Ways to Motivate Yourself

 The list of easy miscellaneous activities goes on and on.
 Listen to music and podcasts that you usually don’t listen to.
 Try gardening.
 Read a genre, you’ve never tried before.
 Cook something even if you’re bad at cooking.

-New input and variation tends to be a good way to keep the motivation up (or to recharge it).
+New input and variation tend to be a good way to keep the motivation up (or to recharge it).

 10. Take Short Breaks in Regular Intervals